-But just like there are different dog breeds suited best to different humans, there’s also no one-size-fits-all answer to the best dog toy—it really depends on your dog and how much he likes to chew.
-When choosing a dog puzzle toy, you’ll want to consider durability, how much interaction it requires and what size dog it’s made for.
+But just like there are different dog breeds suited best to different humans, there’s also no one-size-fits-all answer to the best dog toy—it really depends on your dog and how much they like to chew.
+When choosing a dog puzzle toy, you’ll want to consider durability, how much interaction it requires, and what size dog it’s made for.

 Made of durable composite

 Whether your dog is big or small, old or young, this Outward Hound Hide N Slide Puzzle Dog Toy is a good all-around choice.
 It’s categorized as a level 2, which means it’s a little more difficult than other dog puzzles and will take longer to solve.
 It looks like real wood, but it’s made of durable composite material that won’t splinter or break, no matter how aggressively your dog likes to chew.
 In addition to its durability, another plus for this puzzle toy is that there are no removable parts so you don’t have to worry about choking hazards for any size dog—although it’s still a good idea to make sure you’re always supervising play.